ospfranco/ospfranco.github.io/_posts/2020-02-06-9-years-of-software-industry-fails.md

 image: /assets/laugh.jpg
 ---

-I took some time from my currently busy schedule (I'm jobless, hire me please!) to recollect funny situations on my years as a professional developer, if you are a friend of mine you might be on this list, please take it lightly, I mean no harm and the purpose is to laugh a bit, god knows that I have made a lot of mistakes with more serious consequences, but maybe I can shine a light on the irrationality of the industry. (my reactions are emojis encapsulated in square brackets)
+I took some time from my currently busy schedule (I'm jobless, [hire me please!](https://www.linkedin.com/in/oscar-franco-bbbb7319b/)) to recollect funny situations on my years as a professional developer, if you are a friend of mine you might be on this list, please take it lightly, I mean no harm and the purpose is to laugh a bit, god knows that I have made a lot of mistakes with more serious consequences, but maybe I can shine a light on the irrationality of the industry. (my reactions are emojis encapsulated in square brackets)

 ---

-Once I had to handover a project to a Hungarian team, we started introducing ourselves, there were 4 people from the other team, the conversation goes like this:
+Once I had to handover a project/company to a Hungarian team, first conversation went like this:

 ```
 1st guy: Hi, I'm Foo, I'm a Software Architect at Bar" [🙂]